Key Specs of MG ZS EV

 ZS EV Latest Update

-MG ZS EV Powertrain: The ZS EV’s 143PS and 353Nm electric motor is powered by a 44.5kWh lithium-ion battery.
-It has a claimed range of 340km on a single charge in real-world conditions.
+MG ZS EV Powertrains: The ZS EV’s 143PS and 353Nm electric motor is powered by a 44.5kWh lithium-ion battery.
+Its updated battery pack has a claimed range of 419km.

-MG ZS EV Charging Time: There are multiple ways to charge the ZS EV.
-MG offers a 7.4kW charger that can be installed at your home or office and can take your batteries from 0 to 100 per cent in 6-8 hours.
-The car itself comes with a portable charger that can be plugged into a regular 15A power socket.
-This takes 16-18 hours to fully charge the car.
-MG has also installed 50kW DC fast chargers at some of its dealerships that can top up the batteries from 0 to 80 per cent in less than 50 minutes.
-Meanwhile, MG Motor is developing a bigger battery pack for the ZS EV and it could be offered on our shores as well.
+MG ZS EV Charging Time: MG is providing a 7.4kW charger (can be installed at your home or office) that will charge from 0 to 100 percent in six to eight hours.
+The EV itself comes with a portable charger that can be plugged into a regular 15A power socket.
+This takes around 18-19 hours to fully charge the car.
+MG has also installed 50kW DC fast chargers at some of its dealerships.
+These can charge from 0 to 80 percent in less than 50 minutes.

 MG ZS EV price list (Variants)